om-ai-lab/OmAgent/README.md

 - **Interoperability**: Workers can interact with various backends, such as LLMs, databases, or APIs, allowing agents to perform complex operations.

 - **Asynchronous Execution**: The workflow engine and task handler manage the execution asynchronously, enabling efficient resource utilization.

-## Examples
-We provide exemplary projects to demonstrate the construction of intelligent agents using OmAgent.
-You can find a comprehensive list in the [examples](./examples/) directory.
-Here is the reference sequence:

-1. [step1_simpleVQA](./examples/step1_simpleVQA) illustrates the creation of a simple multimodal VQA agent with OmAgent.

-2. [step2_outfit_with_switch](./examples/step2_outfit_with_switch) demonstrates how to build an agent with switch-case branches using OmAgent.

-3. [step3_outfit_with_loop](./examples/step3_outfit_with_loop) shows the construction of an agent incorporating loops using OmAgent.

-4. [step4_outfit_with_ltm](./examples/step4_outfit_with_ltm) exemplifies using OmAgent to create an agent equipped with long-term memory.

-5. [dnc_loop](./examples/general_dnc) demonstrates the development of an agent utilizing the DnC algorithm to tackle complex problems.

-6. [video_understanding](./examples/video_understanding) showcases the creation of a video understanding agent for interpreting video content using OmAgent.

-## API Documentation
+## 💻 API Documentation
 The API documentation is available [here](https://om-ai-lab.github.io/OmAgentDocs/).

 ## 🔗 Related works